 Magoosh’s lessons and tactics are aimed towards helping students gain a basic understanding of the LSAT, then using that basic understanding to maximize their scores.
 It is not a course that is trying to build a foundation for higher scores, or a course that will take students into scores in the high 160s or 170s.

 If you are a student looking for a course to set you on your way to a top-14 law school, Magoosh is not for you.

-But if you’re a student who’s trying to save money and just needs to break 150 on your LSAT, Magoosh can help.Get Magoosh LSAT Prep!
+But if you’re a student who’s trying to save money and just needs to break 150 on your LSAT, Magoosh can help.Save 20% on any Magoosh LSAT Prep course!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.